Mohsnmonji/mohsnmonji.github.io/about-me.md

   </p>

   <p>
     <strong>First</strong>, I draw on Black feminist theory and intersectionality to examine how racism, sexism, and other forms of social inequality intersect and shape mental health outcomes.
-I am particularly interested in the epistemological and methodological implications of intersectionality for population health research, especially in relation to outcomes such as psychological distress among young adults.
+I am particularly interested in the epistemological and methodological implications of intersectionality for population health research, especially in relation to mental health outcomes.
   </p>

 <p>